 Values are built, in part, on your “why”.
 If you understand why you are doing something, you can figure out how you want to do it.
 I think about values as your “how”.

-- Will we do things in ways that are environmentally friendly?
+- Will you do things in ways that are environmentally friendly?

-- Will we have fun while we are doing it?
+- Will you have fun while we are doing it?

-It also helps us understand what kinds of people we want to hire and what kinds of people we want our clients to be.
-If integrity is our highest value, then we don’t hire someone who talks big and changes their story during an interview.
-If customer service is our first priority, then we need to hire people who care about other people more than they care about being cutting edge or fun.
+It also helps you understand what kinds of people you want to hire and what kinds of people you want your clients to be.
+If integrity is your highest value, then don’t hire someone who talks big and changes their story during an interview.
+If customer service is your first priority, then hire people who care about other people more than they care about being cutting edge or fun.

-When we have problems, our values help us decide how to solve them.
-Do we fire staff to cut costs or do we focus on revenue generation?
+When you have problems, your values help you decide how to solve them.
+Do you fire staff to cut costs or do you focus on revenue generation?

 When you know why you are doing things and how you want your company to work, decisions become easier.
 Decisions like firing a customer or changing your market focus.

-Mission is the simple sentence that tells us what we do and who we do it for.
-It may include the why we do it.
+The mission is a simple sentence that tells you what we do and who you do it for.
+It may include why you do it.

-If our mission is clear, it is easy to see when we have gone off mission.
-If our mission is to provide better fencing to pig farmers, then we will quickly know when we are off mission.
-Sometimes, we decide that our mission needs to change or expand and so too, may our vision.
-At least we can explain that and bring the whole team along with us.
+If your mission is clear, it is easy to see when you have gone off mission.
+If your mission is to provide better fencing to pig farmers, then you will quickly know when you are off mission.
+Sometimes, you will decide that your mission needs to change or expand and so too, may your vision.
+At least you can explain that and bring the whole team along with you.
 Salespeople need to be clear on the mission.
 This guides them to bring in the right types of customers.

-Once we know where we are going, why we are doing it and how we want to do things, we can think about the specific path we want to take to get there.
-Our goals become our benchmarks for our journey.
+Once you know where you are going, why you are doing it and how you want to do things, you can think about the specific path you want to take to get there.
+Your goals become your benchmarks for your journey.
 Like when you see the sign that says 500 miles to Cincinnati.
 Goals let you know you are making progress in the right direction.
 A good strategy includes goals around:

 - Market position